 We’ve left confessional territory behind now and delved into humour, but in truth, you can steer your presentation any which way you like from this point.
 You’ve already piqued your audience’s curiosity.
 Now you have their attention.

-Use a killer quote
+Use a killer quote to start your presentation

 We live in a world of aphorisms, maxims and Pinterest-shared platitudes.
 If you’re planning to open with a quote, better make it a banger.
 It doesn’t have to be famous – it just has to be memorable.
 Your audience has probably received its lifetime supply of canned MLK quotes and can recite Steve Jobs’ Stanford commencement address off by heart.
 If you’re planning to start with a cliche-free quote, you’re going to need to, um, think outside the box.
 Ahem.